Download:

 2023: University of Pavia (internal seminar), University of Oxford (internal seminar), London Business School (Transatlantic Doctoral Conference), IP Paris/CREST (internal seminar), Joint Research Centre of the European Commission (Dynare Advanced Workshop), University of Warsaw (Warsaw MMF Conference), Bank of Malta (Dynare Conference)

-2024: Queen’s University Belfast (Royal Economic Society Conference), Sapienza University (Sailing the Macro Conference)
+2024: Queen’s University Belfast (Royal Economic Society Conference), University of Milan (internal seminar), Sapienza University (Sailing the Macro Conference)

 2025: Waseda University (3rd RISE Workshop)